AndyHeardApps/Revertible/README.md

 There are other features wrapped into the version tracking interface available through the projected value.
 In addition to the standard `undo()` and `redo()` functions, there are the `hasUndo` and `hasRedo` properties that indicate whether or not versioning actions are available.

-The `setWithTransaction(_:)` functions allow multiple changes to be applied in a single transaction, which is tracked as a single modification, and is undone in it's entirity by a single `undo()` call.
+The `setWithTransaction(_:)` functions allow multiple changes to be applied in a single transaction, which is tracked as a single modification, and is undone in it's entirety by a single `undo()` call.

 ```swift
 model.$activity.setWithTransaction { activity in